Salesforce implementation guide: strategies, challenges, and risks

 Salesforce can be overwhelming for everyone involved.
 But you should remember that your employees are the ones who will use the system, so the success largely depends on them.
 It’s important to engage users right from the prototyping stage and train them up to the moment you see results.

-Also, when users feel they have a gap in their Salesforce knowledge or run into some technical issue, they should always know where to seek support, be it from Salesforce admins or user guidelines.
+Also, when users feel a gap in their Salesforce knowledge or run into some technical issue, they should always know where to seek support, be it from Salesforce admins or user guidelines.

 The bottom line

-Salesforce implementation can take a lot of work, but if done properly, you will see impressive productivity improvements.
+Salesforce implementation can take a lot of work, but if done properly, it can produce impressive productivity improvements.

 You should start Salesforce implementation with a detailed milestone-based plan aligned with the goals and needs of both your company’s leadership and Salesforce end users.
 Also, keep in mind that there are lots of proven implementation practices and certified professionals who can help you overcome all potential challenges.